Chia-Network/chialisp-web/docs/optimization.md

 )
 ```

-We have now saved ourselves at least 50% of the cost of this block!
+We have now saved ourselves at least 50% of the cost of this code block!

 ## Keep argument numbers small